vsphere-tmm/Supervisor-Services/README.md

 Harbor Sample `values.yaml`
   Sample values can be downloaded from the same location as Service yamls.

+- Version: values for v2.14.3 - For details about each of the required properties, [see the configuration details page](harbor/README-v2.14.3.md).
 - Version: values for v2.14.2 - For details about each of the required properties, [see the configuration details page](harbor/README-v2.14.2.md).
 - Version: values for v2.13.1 - For details about each of the required properties, [see the configuration details page](harbor/README-v2.13.1.md).
 - Version: values for v2.12.4 - For details about each of the required properties, [see the configuration details page](harbor/README-v2.12.4.md).